develdoe/develdoe.github.io/_posts/2016-09-03-Content-Editor-for-GitHub.md

 category:
   - jek
 ---
+Prose is a content editor for GitHub, designed to be used with Jekyll.
+It provide you with an interface for CRUD operations.

 * Log on to github
 * Go to Prose.io
 * Navigate to where you save your posts